 Louis-Dreyfus hits the bar to forget a bad review in You Hurt My Feelings / Photo courtesy of Sundance Institute

 The stakes seem low, but they are everything to the people on-screen.
-You Hurt My Feelings belong to a species in peril of extinction in Hollywood: gentle comedies observing human behavior and relationships.
+You Hurt My Feelings belongs to a species in danger of extinction: gentle comedies observing human behavior and relationships.
 The whole cast gives solid performances, with brief but juicy supporting roles for Amber Tamblyn, Dave Cross, and Zach Cherry as a trio of patients losing patience with their doctor.
-There is an electric charge of novelty in seeing Arian Moayed, who plays consummate corporate jerk Stewy in Succession, as the devastatingly insecure Mark. * Update: "You Hurt My Feelings" is available to rent or buy on all major digital platforms.
+There is an electric charge of novelty in seeing Arian Moayed, who plays consummate corporate jerk Stewy in the TV series Succession, as the devastatingly insecure Mark.

 The filmmakers assuredly frame the event as an early chapter in the Russian war against Ukraine.
 Taking the style of a film essay, they combine data to prove their point.
-You get footage from the press conferences by the multi-national investigative committee, extracts from the trial in a Netherlands court, Google Earth maps, and news media coverage from the Russian propaganda machine.
+You get footage from the press conferences by the multi-national investigative committee, extracts from the trial in a Netherlands court, Google Earth maps, and even news media coverage from the Russian propaganda machine.

 Flight to oblivion: a brutal terrorist attack get a fancyfull treatment in Iron Butterflies / Photo by Andrii Kotlia, courtesy of Sundance Institute

-Stream NowWant to get an email when we publish new content?
+Want to get an email when we publish new content?

 Subscribe today